 Brave Foundation believes that every teenager in Australia deserves the gift of a teenage life first and foremost.
-However, if a teenage pregnancy does happen, these young women and their families need to know that there is a way forward to find support and educational opportunities that will enhance health and well-being for the person experiencing the teenage pregnancy and their baby.
+However, if a teenage pregnancy does happen, these young women and their families need to know that there is a way forward to find support and educational opportunities that will enhance health and well-being for the expecting mother and their baby.

 Statistics show that pregnancy rates are higher among teenagers whose lives include: